Events are a good marketing tool to attract members

-Last but not the least, make sure that the organiser, speakers, facilitators or artists taking part in the event are powerful, popular people.
+Last but not least, make sure that the organiser, speakers, facilitators or artists taking part in the event are powerful, popular people.
 Check how many followers they have on social media.

 During the event

 Go streaming on Twitter and make a live video on Facebook or Instagram.
 Let your online community know what is happening in your coworking space at that time.

 After the event

 Take good pictures and make a nice video.
-IF you are not good at making pics and taking videos look for a professional.
+IF you are not good at taking pics and taking videos look for a professional.
 You can also publish the Storify of the event.

 Sponsors, partnerships and collaborators

 When reaching out to a sponsor, make sure you understand the value of the event for him, otherwise, he/she won’t be interested anymore.
 Understand sponsor needs and goals and design a creative and coherent proposal.
 Drinks brands like beers, wines and juices are very reachable.
 A photocall company could be also interested and are great for fun parties.